-At Golden Helix® we strive to enable genetic research by creating user friendly, yet powerful tools for managing, analyzing, filtering and visualizing genomic and phenotypic data.
+We strive to enable genetic research by creating user-friendly, powerful tools for managing, analyzing, filtering and visualizing genomic and phenotypic data.
 Our software tools are built with biologists and other researchers in mind - to empower you to perform complex analyses and visualizations.
 We take care to research and implement the latest methods and best practices into our software products, enabling novel genetic discovery and moving precision medicine forward.

 Genome-Wide Association Studies (GWAS)